2021–2022 Critically Endangered Species at EMMA

 2018–2019 Traces from the Anthropocene: Working with Soil, Venice, Italy

 In this research craft making is understood as a philosophical space that enables us to think through the ethical and ecological concerns related to the stage of our environment.
-We aim to explore the human imprint to the geological environment with artistic methods combined with chemical analysis.
-The project builds on a collaboration between artist-researchers from Empirica research group of Aalto University’s Department of Design, and the experts of contaminated soil from the Finnish Environment Institute SYKE, as well as visiting researchers and artists.
-The project proceeds in a form of a research laboratory that takes place at the Research Pavilion #3 hosted by University of the Arts Helsinki, in the context of Venice Biennale in summer 2019.
+During the researched we explored the human imprint to the geological environment with artistic methods combined with chemical analysis.
+The project builded on a collaboration between artist-researchers from Empirica research group of Aalto University’s Department of Design, and the experts of contaminated soil from the Finnish Environment Institute SYKE, as well as visiting researchers and artists.
+The project proceeds in a form of a research laboratory that took place at the Research Pavilion #3 hosted by University of the Arts Helsinki, in the context of Venice Biennale in summer 2019.

 Final works from Traces from the Anthropocene: Working with Soil